patra-om/ollama_qwen_chatbot/README.md

-# Local Chatbot using Ollama and qwen3 Model
+# Local Reasoning Chatbot using Ollama and qwen3 Model

 This project sets up a chatbot locally using [Ollama](https://ollama.com) and the qwen3 model.